sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 <!-- expect(getDateRange(4, 14)).toEqual([4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14]) -->

-Here, we’re creating an array of dates to fill a given date range.

 I don’t have good ideas on how to rewrite this code without an imperative loop, reassignment, and mutation.
 And here, we can live with them:

-- all “bad” things are isolated inside a small function;
+- a loop, reassignment, and mutation are isolated inside a small function;
 - the function has a meaningful name;
 - the code is clear enough;
 - the function is pure: it doesn’t have any internal state or side effects.